kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 {**Job Security for administrative/secretary work**}
 My GF works as an admin at a hospital.
 When I was preparing for this presentation, she was worried about her job being replaced by AI.
 But I believe that this will never be the case.
-Although SJ
+Although Joule will speed up scheduling, there should still be human admins for elderly, or those which are unable to use the software. or if any bugs appear